-©Kirton News 2020
+©Kirton News 2023

 The Editors Letter

-3) What are your most popular treatments?
+3) What’s your most popular treatment?

 Kirton Church Fund

-The winning numbers for February will be printed in the April magazine.
+The March draw takes place on Sunday 28th and the winning numbers will be printed in the May magazine.

 Data protection.
 All information (name, address and phone number) of Kirton Church Fund members is held solely for the purpose of managing Kirton Church Fund and is not passed on to any other organisation or used for any other purpose.